EH

 Edward M. Hallowell

-ADHD is not a deficit — it's a different brain
+ADHD is not a deficit — it's a different ability

 ← Back to Resources

-His 1994 book "Driven to Distraction," co-authored with John Ratey, was the first ADHD book to reach mainstream success and is widely credited with bringing ADHD awareness to the general public.
+His 1994 book "Driven to Distraction," co-authored with John Ratey, was the first ADHD book to reach mainstream success and is widely credited with transforming ADHD from a childhood diagnosis into a recognized adult condition.
+The "Distraction" series has sold millions of copies worldwide.

 Notable Quotes